GEOS-DEV/GEOS/src/coreComponents/physicsPackages/SolutionStrategy.rst

 ============================

-All parameters defining the behavior of the nonlinear solver and determining the timestep size requested by the physics solver are defined in the NonlinearSolverParameters and are presented in the following table.
+All parameters defining the behavior of the nonlinear solver and determining the timestep size requested by the physics package are defined in the NonlinearSolverParameters and are presented in the following table.

 .. include:: /coreComponents/schema/docs/NonlinearSolverParameters.rst